RAS-University/robotic-courses/docs/surgical.md

 ## 2. How Do Surgeons *Drive* the Robot?
 *(The steps below describe a **typical multi-arm, master-slave platform**—think da Vinci, Hugo, Versius, etc.)*

-1. **Console in, scalpel out** – The surgeon slips fingers into two pen-like master grips, peers into a magnified 3-D viewer, and rests feet on pedals—no handheld scalpels at the bedside.
+1. **Console in, scalpel out** – The surgeon slips fingers into two pen-like master grips, peers into a magnified 3-D viewer, and rests feet on pedals, no handheld scalpels at the bedside.
 2. **Hand to micro-hand translation** – Every twist, pinch, or roll of the grips is mirrored at the instrument tips but motion-scaled (e.g., 10 mm hand move → 1 mm instrument move) and tremor-filtered.
 3. **Pedals for “extras”** – Left foot cycles camera zoom/focus; right foot fires energy (cautery, stapler) or toggles motion-scaling ratios on the fly.
 4. **Head-tracking safety** – Lift your head and the image blanks, freezing the arms—an instant pause button built into the viewer.